smithy-security/smithy/docs/writing-pipelines.md

 Composing pipelines is easy, just 4 steps.

 1. Write a `kustomization.yaml` file pointing to the components you want to use.
-2. Run `draconctl pipelines build <path/to/kustomization.yaml>` and redirect the output to a yaml file.
+2. Run `smithyctl pipelines build <path/to/kustomization.yaml>` and redirect the output to a yaml file.
 This automatically collects all the component yamls to a single templated file.
 3. Write a helm `Chart.yaml` for your pipeline